-Radio control aircraft come in all shapes and forms, and an rc autogyro is a type of aircraft that, you could say, is somewhere halfway between a plane and a helicopter.
+Radio control aircraft come in a variety of forms, and an rc autogyro is a type of aircraft that, you could say, is kind of a plane-helicopter hybrid!

 Autogyros, sometimes also called gyrocopters, use an engine and propeller to give the forward thrust, just as an airplane does, but the lift comes from a set of freewheeling main rotor blades.
 The rotors are similar to those found on a helicopter, but they are driven only by the wind flowing through them - they are not powered.

-The first (full size) autogyro was developed and flown by a Spanish engineer, Juan de la Cierva, with the maiden flight taking place in 1923.
-The Cierva autogyro is now a classic design, and autogyro ownership has become a popular sector of private aviation.
+The first full size autogyro was developed and flown by Spanish engineer Juan de la Cierva, with the maiden flight taking place in 1923.
+The Cierva autogyro is now a classic design, and autogyro ownership has become a popular sector of private aviation since those early days.

 RC autogyros are, generally speaking, uncommon.
 There have been very few kits produced and so most radio controlled 'gyros have been scratch built, with the exception of a small number of ARFs.

-But in 2012 Durafly launched the first plug and play foam electric rc autogyro, the Auto-G
+Bucking that trend back in 2012, Durafly launched the first plug-and-play foam electric rc autogyro, the Auto-G.

-And as you can see in the photo below, I personalised my Auto-G by making a little profile pilot of my daughter, sitting behind a small windshield, and I also painted the rotor mast black, which improves the look of the autogyro by 100%!
+As you can see in the photo below, I personalised my Auto-G by making a little profile pilot of my daughter sitting behind a small windshield.
+I also painted the rotor mast black, which improves the look of the autogyro by 100%!

 Control of an rc autogyro comes from four channels; motor power, left/right aileron, elevator and rudder.